z669016/mybooks/README.md

 too many keywords, I still had to filter the list.
 So, I checked for lists of "IT keywords", and that Google search also didn't help.
 In the end I compiled my own list, but now I had to scan the book text for occurrences of words in the list.
 Searching for an efficient way to scan text for a series of words in one go using ChatGPT, pointed me to
-[Aho-CoraSick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) which is available as Maven artefact.
+[Aho-CoraSick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) which is available as Maven artifact.
 The implementation was pretty straight forward as part of the ```EpubBookLoader```.

 ### Parsing errors on epub books
 Now it was time to handle the problem of EPUB parsing errors, as parsing errors would lead to inaccurate keyword lists.